 The boy scooped up entrails, glum.
 He tried to please his father, but spilling things was forbidden and the mess at his feet showed he'd fallen short.
 Stoick’s size and age didn’t matter; much was expected from him, and he must not fail.
 Failure required his father’s attention.
 Hearing his father enter, he rose and walked to him, eyes still inspecting the floor.
-The huge man sat in his chair and acknowledged him; no barriers were between them—the table was gone—and he stood in the empty spot before his father.
+The huge man sat in his chair and acknowledged him; with the table gone, no barriers were between them, and he stood in the empty spot before his father.

 The boy heard the disappointment, and waited for the lecture.
 He hated listening to the lecture—it showed he’d let his father down again.
-He lifted his head; unable to look his father in the eye, he stared at the thick beard, preparing himself to listen.
-Assured of his son’s attention, Halvar began.
+He lifted his head; unable to look his father in the eye, he stared at the thick beard, and prepared himself to listen.
+Assured of his son’s attention, his-father-the-Chief began.

 “I’m unhappy to be here, Stoick.
-You did well until today.
-You know it’s needful for you to work hard and behave.
-You know the tribe expects you to be worthy and to obey your father.”
+Ye did well until today.
+Ye know it’s needful to work hard and behave.
+Ye know the tribe expects ye to be worthy and to obey yer father.”
 He heard a sigh.
-“I want to be proud of you, but you erred and must tell me your error.”
-He slumped at the last words; admitting his blunders made them real and hurt Father, and Stoick never wanted to hurt him.
+“I want to be proud of ye, but ye erred and must tell me the error.”
+Stoick slumped at the last words; admitting his blunders made them real and hurt Father, and Stoick never wanted to hurt him.
 He drew a breath and spoke in a clear voice.

-“Father, I lost my grip on the bucket and spilled fish guts on the floor.
-Spilling is not permitted, and I disobeyed your command.
-Because of me, Ragna isn’t here to tend to the house, and you aren’t in the village to tend Berk.”
+“Father, I spilled fish guts.
+Spilling isna permitted, and I didna obey your command.
+Because of me, Ragna isna here to tend to the house, and you aren’t in the village to tend Berk.”
 He swallowed.
 “Please instruct me, so I may learn and improve.”

-The Chief gestured.
-Stoick surrendered his arms for the reminders.
-The discomfort helped him recall today’s failure.
-The Chief bent back his fingers and twisted his arms, so he’d pay attention to holding, gripping, and lifting.
-When the Chief yanked his head back, Stoick knew he’d receive a slapping.
+He gestured, and Stoick surrendered his arms for the reminders.
+Father bent back his fingers and twisted his wrists, so he’d pay attention to holding, gripping, and lifting.
+When he yanked Stoick’s head back, he knew he’d receive a slapping.
 He tensed, watching the large, calloused hand approach his face.
-He cried out on the third one, something he hadn’t done in months.
-The Chief administered a total of six sharp blows to his Heir, the most he’d ever given.
-His father’s anger was past; the final words came next.
+He cried out on the third one, something he hadna done in months.
+Father administered a total of six sharp blows to his Heir, the most he’d ever given.
+His anger was past; the final words came next.

 “Ye made a mess and I have corrected ye for it.
 But ye cried out; ‘tis not over, lad.”

 He snapped his fingers; the boy hurried to disrobe, and stood exposed, hoping for no further shaming.
 He was snatched, pinned over a knee, and struck on his backside.
 He jolted forward, too stunned to cry out.
-The Chief held him there, using a fierce, precise assault that made his bottom burn.
-He could neither stop the yelps that escaped him, nor stay still while the Chief landed blows on his unprotected flesh.
+Father held him there as struck repeatedly, using a fierce, precise assault that made his bottom burn.
+He couldna stop the yelps that escaped him, nor stay still while Father landed blows on his unprotected flesh.
 Stoick endured—he was a Haddock, and Haddocks are strong—but tears spilled down his bruised face and the pain worsened until he shrieked.
-Hearing that, the Chief stopped.
+Once he heard that, Father stopped.

 § § §

 Stoick’s eyes snapped open.
 He glanced around, recognized his room, and exhaled.
 The fearful boy of three was gone, but the vivid nightmare made his heart gallop, and he forced himself to relax.
-He recalled the details of each first: slapping, spanking, the belt.
-Growing up under Halvar’s expectations meant no drops or breaks or damage, and the severity of his first spanking remained a humiliating memory.
-He swung his legs out of bed and lit a candle; going back to sleep was impossible.
-Rising and easing past the table, Stoick made his way to the steps.
-He trod on them with care, avoiding creaky spots in the wood.
+He recalled the details of each first twist, pinch, and slap.
+When Stoick was a toddler, Halvar’s expectations meant no drops or breaks or damage, and the severity of his first spanking remained a humiliating memory.
+He swung his legs out of bed and grasped the lit candle; going back to sleep was impossible.
+He rose and eased past the table, then made his way to the steps.
+Stoick trod on them with care to avoid creaky spots in the wood.
 He reached the upstairs room and looked inside.

 Stoick returned to his room.
 Watching his son’s innocent slumber comforted him.
-He put the candle on the table and wrote on the paper he took from Hiccup.
-He did this every time he confiscated the charcoal and paper.
-His son knew somewhere on a sheet of his paper, his dad left a joke or a squiggle or a compliment, and he looked for it when his father returned the tools.
+He put the candle on the table and wrote something, as he did each time he confiscated the charcoal and paper.
+His son knew somewhere his dad left a joke or a squiggle, and he looked for it when his father returned the tools.
 Halvar refused to forget a transgression, and Stoick used the secret scribble to put it behind them and brighten Hiccup’s smile.
 In Haddock house, Stoick used rules, not commands; he scolded and handed out additional chores, kept Hiccup inside, and assured his son he loved him.
 Hiccup broke plates and forgot his manners and grew cranky.
 He defied Stoick and fought bedtime, interrupted conversations—and loved Stoick back.
 Hiccup did not know about fearing his father’s moods, or keeping his head down, or hiding his pain.
 Stoick gave him freedom to be a child.
 The small boy with the glittering spirit offered him everything he possessed because he loved Dad and would do anything to please him.
 Stoick now had his son to live up to, and he was barely past Stoick’s knee.
 He finished the note, writing the runes backward to make Hiccup laugh, before he blew out the candle and returned to bed.